Schools for Schools: Development

-Where the money goes

 More than 90% of the funds raised from the Schools for Schools competition go directly to northern Uganda for implementation fostering children's educational purposes.
 The other 10% is used for administrative and material costs for the program and for motivation of teachers.

 Pilot session

 In the first semester, 582 international schools joined the competition and in only 100 days raised more than $1.6 million.
 Over 90% of those funds are currently being used on the ground in northern Uganda.

 In July 2007, Schools for Schools began the first implementation of these projects.
 This first phase focused on refurbishment projects as well as the construction of new classrooms and science laboratories at Lacor Secondary School, Gulu High School, Layibi Secondary School, and Atanga Secondary School.
 Construction at these sites began in July 2007 and continued until February 2008.
 In February, the second phase of implementation began, focusing on the remaining projects in all ten schools.
 Major works for infrastructure implementation include the completion of a second story of a new girls' dormitory; the construction of classroom blocks and science laboratories; renovation and refurbishment of existing classrooms and administrative blocks; perimeter fencing; borehole construction; and renovation of plumbing systems.
 Schools for Schools also provides equipment and resources, including textbooks, sports and art materials, science apparatus, and other teaching and learning materials.
 Training and support are provided through workshops, regular stakeholders' sessions, and monitoring and evaluation.

 All Round One projects in these schools were completed by June 2008.

 The first project undertaken by the Schools for Schools implementation team was a two-story girls’ dormitory at Gulu High School, completed in February 2008.
 A grant from Africare was used to carry out water and sanitation improvements at seven of the 10 schools.